seecr/autotest/README.rst

 - unify the setting of slow_callback_duration for the hooks asyncer and fixtures (the first uses an option, the second uses a fixture)
 - unify the use of timeouts:
-  - in asyncer
+  - in asyncer,
-  - in fixtures
+  - in fixtures,
-  - synchronous code
+  - synchronous code,
-  - raise same exception
+  - and raise the same exception.
 - use logger.getLogger('autotest') iso getLogger() when no handler is found this currently interferes with LevelNameAdepter in __main__.py